 Why should you hire an editor?

-Sentence-level edit that checks for grammar and punctuation, spelling, clarity, syntax, language usage, awkward sentence construction, paragraphing, and wordiness.
+Sentence-level edit that checks for grammar and punctuation, spelling, clarity, consistency, syntax, language usage, awkward sentence construction, paragraphing, and wordiness.

 ensures smooth transitions between paragraphs